Bar Exam Memorization Tips

 - If you are kinesthetic, you learn best by doing.
 You may find it helpful to trace diagrams, flow charts, or pictures.
 You may even find it helpful to act out certain concepts or move around (e.g. pace) as you learn.

 If you are unsure about what type of learner you are, take our bar exam learning style quiz here.

 4. Mix up how you memorize your bar exam outlines.

 While you may lean toward a more visual, auditory, or kinesthetic learning style, we recommend you mix up how you memorize your bar exam outlines.
 After a while, you may find yourself bored if you do the same thing over and over again.
 So even if you are a visual learner, try studying with a friend occasionally or use a different technique to keep things interesting.

 5. Learn the theory behind the law.

 Rote memorization can be difficult.
 However, it is often much easier to memorize something if you understand it.
-Rather than trying to memorize, say, the intricacies of teh dormant commerce clause without understanding it, figure out why it exists.
+Rather than trying to memorize, say, the intricacies of the Dormant Commerce Clause without understanding it, figure out why it exists.
 Google it.
 Review some practice essays on it.
 This will make it much easier to remember the concept in the long run.

 6. Focus on the highly tested areas of law.